antixenoinitiative/axiwiki/builds.md

 ![krait-mk-ii.png](/img/krait-mk-ii.png =250x){.align-right}
 #### **AZCX Build**

 This build has a Thermal Vent Beam Laser instead of Flak, and brings a Shutdown Field Neutralizer and Caustic Sink Launcher to mitigate the added hazards found in AXCZs.
-The limpets can cargo rack can be safely removed if fighting at a planetary or station CZ.
+The limpets and cargo rack can be safely removed if fighting at a planetary or station CZ with active station.

 [AXCZ Krait Mk.II Build](https://edsy.org/s/vvtuMHq)